Navigating a Quarter Life Crisis

 A quarter-life crisis, like its midlife counterpart, leaves you feeling stuck and uncertain.
 But there is a path forward, and following it can bring about a personal growth spurt that will serve you for the rest of your life.

-That’s what we’re discussing in today’s episode of the podcast, which I’m so excited to share with you.
+That’s what I’m covering in this article.
+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 My guest is a career counselor and coach, and we are sharing tips on how to find the right career for you, how to use your internal guidance system to make big, life-changing decisions, and how to ride the waves of doubt and uncertainty that a quarter-life crisis can bring.

 This is a challenging season, but it’s also one that’s teeming with possibility.
-I hope this conversation helps you see the opportunity in your quarter-life crisis, so you can emerge clearer and stronger than ever before.
+I you can see the opportunity in your quarter-life crisis, so you can emerge clearer and stronger than ever before.
 Some day, you may just look back and think your quarter-life crisis was the best thing that ever happened to you.

 We all like to feel confident about where we’re headed in life.
 When we realize we’re not so sure — that, in fact, we may be totally lost — it feels scary.